tcbkkvik/NBL_Actors/README.md

 ### Non-blocking Fork/Join
+The `ForkJoin` utility class gives you fully generic, non-blocking Fork/Join.
+Each call to `ForkJoin.call` or `ForkJoin.callAsync` forks a new concurrent child node (=computation), which is free to start other types of computation (heterogeneous).
+It can also be recursive.

 Example;
 Recursively split a string to left/right halves until small enough (Fork), and then merge the strings back together (Join).